What is a video interview?

 4. Look confident

 You never really know how you come across on-screen until you record yourself talking and watch the results.
-Yes, it can be painful. (“Please tell me I don’t sound like that!”)
-But it gives you a chance to practise and reveals any unfortunate habits.
+Yes, it can be painful, (“please tell me I don’t sound like that!”), but it gives you a chance to practise and correct any unfortunate habits.

-If there are questions you know to expect, practise them specifically.
+If there are questions you know to expect, practice them specifically.
 Deliver your answer directly to the camera, watch the result, and adjust as necessary for next time.

 Dress for a video interview just as you would for a regular interview.
 You can wear tracksuit bottoms under the desk if you like, but everything visible should be office-appropriate.